jstromsoe/reach-docs/docs/Reach/software-development/software-development.md

 <font color="red">It is very important not to change anything in these directories, as the software relies on the created directory structure.</font>

+#### Software structure

+Software powering Reach can be divided in three different parts:

+1. RTKLIB.
+Takes care of all navigation-related issues
+2. ReachView back-end.
+A set of scripts aimed at automating work with RTKLIB and extracting useful information
+3. ReachView front-end.
+Provides an interface to visualize this information and tweak RTKLIB settings

+##### RTKLIB

+[RTKLIB](http://www.rtklib.com) is written by Tomoji Takasu and distributed under BSD 2-clause license.

+RTKLIB consists of multiple programs with different goals.
+For example, **rtkrcv** is used for immediate GPS data processing, including Real Time Kinematics. **Str2str** is used for the base mode to direct and split receiver stream. **Convbin** can convert navigation data from and to different formats.

+RTKLIB was chosen as the data processing engine for Reach because it is widely used, open source, reliable and highly portable.

+##### ReachView back-end

+As stated above, the back-end is focused on automating work with RTKLIB.
+This includes switching modes(Rover/Base) and running corresponding binaries, extracting status info from the binaries, editing configuration files and mirroring all this to the front-end.

+The back-end is written in Python.
+It uses [**pexpect**](http://pexpect.readthedocs.org/en/stable/) library to automate working with RTKLIB and [**Flask-SocketIO**](https://flask-socketio.readthedocs.org/en/latest/) framework for communicating with the front-end.

+##### ReachView front-end

+The front-end is the primary user interface for both ReachView and Reach.
+The intended use includes changing RTKLIB settings on Reach device, monitoring satellite levels for better antenna placement, monitoring solution status.
+It also allows to download logs, in case they were stored on the device.

+The front-end is built using [**jQuery**](https://jquery.com), [**Socket.IO**](http://socket.io) and [**jQuery Mobile**](https://jquerymobile.com) as a UI element framework.

 #### Working with RTKLIB without ReachView

 If you wish, you can disable ReachView by disabling the start-up service called **reach-setup**.
 To do this, run `sudo systemctl disable reach-setup.service`.
 However, this will also disable the WiFi setup.